 Trigger Delay Indicator locates where the waveform triggers on the horizontal axis...

-When the trigger position is outside the screen, the direction of the triangle points outside the screen as well.
+When the trigger position is outside the screen, the direction of the triangle changes to point outside the screen.

 Channel Offset Indicator with a channel number shows the offset position of the corresponding channel.